apache/metron/metron-interface/metron-rest/README.md

 Out of the box it is a simple wrapper around the tshark command to transform raw pcap data to PDML.
 However it can be extended to do additional processing as long as the expected input/output is maintained.
 REST will supply the script with raw pcap data through standard in and expects PDML data serialized as XML.

+Pcap query jobs can be configured for submission to a YARN queue.
+This setting is exposed as the Spring property `pcap.yarn.queue`.
+If configured, the REST application will set the `mapreduce.job.queuename` Hadoop property to that value.

 ## API

 Request and Response objects are JSON formatted.
 The JSON schemas are available in the Swagger UI.